 Educational Resources/ Lesson Plans

 “African American Soldiers Labor for Victory.”
+By Paul LaRue.
 Ohio Memory.

 “Military Resources: World War I.” National Archives and Records Administration.